UK Drugs Regulator Defends Fast Pace Of Vaccine Approval - UrduPoint

 UK Drugs Regulator Defends Fast Pace Of Vaccine Approval

-Britain announced on Wednesday it had given emergency approval for the vaccine's general use and would start rolling it out next week.
+The Medicines and Healthcare products Regulatory Agency (MHRA) on Wednesday announced emergency approval for the vaccine's general use against Covid-19, and the government plans to start rolling it out next week.

 "I have a great deal of confidence in what the UK does both scientifically and from a regulator standpoint," Fauci, who leads the US National Institute of Allergy and Infectious Diseases, told the BBC.